aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-0/_index.md

 {{< /highlight >}}
 ## **Removed APIs**
 ### **Property Workbook.SaveOptions Removed**
-The Workbook.SaveOptions property was marked obsoleted some time back.
-With this release, it has been completely removed from the public API therefore it is advised to use the Workbook.Save(Stream, SaveOptions) or Workbook.Save(string, SaveOptions) method as alternative.
+The **Workbook.SaveOptions** property was marked obsolete some time back.
+With this release, it has been completely removed from the public API, therefore it is advised to use the **Workbook.Save(Stream, SaveOptions)** or **Workbook.Save(string, SaveOptions)** method as an alternative.
 {{< app/cells/assistant language="csharp" >}}